anghilmi/starter-crud/README.md

 </div>

 ---
-A powerful CRUD generator for Laravel 12 with AdminLTE Bootstrap 4 integration.
+A powerful CRUD generator for Laravel 12 with AdminLTE 3 and Bootstrap 4 integration.
 Build your application faster with automatic generation of controllers, models, views, and routes.

 ## Fitur